carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 ~~~
 {: .output}

-Finally, we want the data frame with the complete information, so we will concatenate the objects `simplex_list` and `bool_gen` in a convenient way.
+Finally, we want the data frame with complete information, so we will concatenate the objects `simplex_list` and `bool_gen` in a convenient way.

+> ## FIXME
+> Aquí me sale un error de que no existe genes_numbers
+{: .caution}

 ~~~
 aux_simplex_list = simplex_list